vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Monday 2025-01-06, I did abridged at-home jogging primarily due to time constraints (about half the usual length).
 I also skipped dead hang and pull-ups, also due to time constraints.

+## 2025-01-09: skipping all exercise due to general fatigue plus timing constraints

+On 2025-01-09, I skipped exercise due to a mix of general fatigue and timing constraints.
+I had stayed up late the previous day, got to bed late, woke up late, and had a somewhat busy morning.
+I didn't want to delay eating too much and I wanted to reset to an earlier time, and going out to exercise would have delayed things quite a bit.

+I was also generally fatigued from the past few hectic days, and also slightly underslept, and felt that skipping exercise would help me recover more quickly.

+I also have a lot of work to do, and skipping exercise could save me valuable time and help me get more on top of things.